Procard Policy & Procedure Manual

 To prevent University (i.e., the cardholder’s department) liability for fraudulent transactions, it is extremely important to act promptly in the event a ProCard is lost, stolen or compromised.
 PNC Bank should be notified immediately at 800-685-4039.
 Once reported, PNC Bank will automatically issue a new 16-digit ProCard account number and will send a new ProCard to Loyola’s PCA.
-After reporting the lost, stolen or compromised card to PNC Bank, cardholders should complete a Transaction Dispute Form and submit it to PNC.
+After reporting the lost, stolen or compromised card to PNC Bank, cardholders should complete a Transaction Dispute Form and submit it to PNC within 60 calendar days.
 It is the cardholder's responsibility to resolve all fraud issues.

 7.1.
 MONTHLY CREDIT LIMITS, SINGLE TRANSACTION LIMITS AND DAILY TRANSACTIONS

-ProCard monthly credit and spend limits are determined during the application process by the cardholder’s supervisor, department head and/or budget administrator and are approved by the PCA.
+ProCard monthly credit and spend limits are determined during the application process by the cardholder’s supervisor, department head and/or approvers and are approved by the PCA.
 All applications will be subject to certain limit defaults: